 If that’s true - why are we still talking about NAC then?

 The answer to this question is simple: we’re not there yet!
 Despite the fact that many people say that the Cloud is the standard, most businesses (especially SMEs) still work with physical networks.
 Cloud adoption isn’t easy and not every business has all the tools and knowledge to make the switch today.
-Moreover, the tendency in Cloud-adoption is for businesses to take only part of their IT infrastructure Cloud-bound and leave the rest on premises.
-This is what we call “hybrid Cloud”.
-It means that organisations still have physical networks to protect, meaning that Network Access Control is still relevant.
+Moreover, the tendency in Cloud-adoption is for businesses to take only part of their IT infrastructure cloud-bound and leave the rest on premises.
+Others go with something called “hybrid Cloud”, where applications are available both on premise and in the Cloud.
+Either way, it means that even in the (near) future, organisations will still have physical networks to protect, meaning that Network Access Control will still be relevant.

 When you think about it, the Cloud is just like the electric car, slowly conquering the automotive industry.
 But until it becomes the standard, drivers still need gas cars (or hybrid ones) to get from A to B. Therefore, we believe businesses would do well to protect their pressured physical networks with a grounded solution that reliably minimises risks and damage.
 Hence, a solid NAC solution.